finnito/Science/content/11sci/as90940/10-work.md

 ### Whakawai / Practice

-Complete Q33 from your homework booklet.
+Complete Q33 then Q32 from your homework booklet.

 $$
 \begin{aligned}